ShiftPixy (NASDAQ:PIXY) Shares Set to Reverse Split on Monday, October 2nd

-Shares of ShiftPixy, Inc. (NASDAQ:PIXY – Free Report) are set to reverse split before the market opens on Monday, October 2nd.
+ShiftPixy, Inc. (NASDAQ:PIXY – Free Report) shares are going to reverse split on Monday, October 2nd.
 The 1-24 reverse split was announced on Monday, October 2nd.
 The number of shares owned by shareholders will be adjusted after the closing bell on Monday, October 2nd.

-ShiftPixy (NASDAQ:PIXY – Get Free Report) last posted its earnings results on Monday, July 17th.
+ShiftPixy (NASDAQ:PIXY – Get Free Report) last posted its quarterly earnings results on Monday, July 17th.
 The company reported ($0.70) EPS for the quarter.
-The company had revenue of $3.99 million for the quarter.
+The firm had revenue of $3.99 million during the quarter.

 ShiftPixy, Inc, together with its subsidiaries, provides staffing solutions in the United States.
 It offers employment administrative services, such as payroll processing, human resources consulting, and workers' compensation administration and coverage.
 The company also operates human resources information systems platform to assist in customer acquisition for the onboarding of new clients into the company's closed proprietary operating and processing information system.